kumarabhishekbansal/RT_TASK1_PROJECT1/notes.md

 option to force Webpack to restart every time we make changes to our project files and manages our application files in memory instead of by building the dist directory.

+# Retrieving data

+Information from APIs can be retrieved in JavaScript using, for example, the fetch method, which is already supported by our browser.
+This data will be retrieved in the top-level components only, meaning that we should add a fetch function in the List container to retrieve and store that information.